-- Cana Family Institute – Cana Family Institute partners with Catholic parishes, schools and diocesan leaders to build Strong Catholic Marriages and Families using an enlightening curriculum and accompaniment approach by engaging and transforming the family for Christ and the Church.
+- Cana Family Institute – Cana Family Institute partners with Catholic parishes, schools, and diocesan leaders to build strong Catholic marriages and families using an enlightening curriculum and accompaniment approach by engaging and transforming the family for Christ and the Church.
 The Cana Experience focuses on forming parents of young children from birth to 5th grade.
 Join other moms for an Advent morning and hear inspiring, practical talks and experience fellowship.
 Mass and confession available, and all infants are welcome!
 For more information and to register, visit the link here, and check out this flyer.

-- Cana Feast – Cana Feast is resource for virtual retreats and supportive community, dedicated to uplifting and inspiring Catholic couples to live their sacramental marriage with faith, hope and love.
-Right now Cana Feast is offering a number of free resources to help Catholic couples enrich their marriages.
+- Cana Feast – Cana Feast is a resource for virtual retreats and supportive community, dedicated to uplifting and inspiring Catholic couples to live their sacramental marriage with faith, hope and love.
+Please see their website for more information.

 Request an Apostolic Blessing from Pope Francis